Skip to main content

 Does the government guarantee my SMSF money?

-No. Members of SMSFs do not have access to the government's financial assistance mechanism in the event of fraud or theft, which may be available to members of APRA-regulated super funds.
+No. Members of SMSFs do not have access to the government's financial assistance mechanism if someone steals your money or defrauds you, Members of APRA-regulated super funds like Vision Super may have access to this assistance if it’s needed.

 What happens if I go overseas?